ksu-cc-410-fall2021/final-project-MUM2001/README.md

 Attack:

-If the player has stamina remaining they will roll a D20 die to see fit their attack lands.
+If the player has stamina remaining they will roll a D20 die to see if their attack lands.

 The calculation to see if an attack to lands is as follows.